sabina-liwen/socio-spatial-analyse-house-price-paris/README.md

 The study focuses on predicting the price per square meter (€/m²) for apartment transactions in Paris.

 ## Data
+Dataset is provided in compressed format due to size constraints.
 	•	Source: French DVF dataset (open government data)
 	•	Scope: Real estate transactions in Paris

 ## Filtering Criteria
 	•	Apartments only (type_local = Appartement)